HardikGupta1/app/README.md

 - Limited to device storage capacity
 - No data export/import features

-## 📞 Support

-For questions or issues, please refer to the assignment guidelines or contact the project maintainer.

----

 **Built with ❤️ using React Native, TypeScript, and Redux Toolkit**